ska-telescope/ska-src-maltopuft-backend/docs/src/pages/maltopuft.rst

 Authentication essentially asks the question "*is this person who they say they are?*".
 If the answer is "*yes*", then authorisation goes on to ask "*is this person authorised to perform the requested operation on the specified resource(s)?*".

-In MALTOPUFT, auth will be handled with `SKA's STFC IAM <https://ska-iam.stfc.ac.uk/login>`_ Open ID Connect (OIDC) client.
+In MALTOPUFT, auth will be handled with `SKA IAM <https://ska-iam.stfc.ac.uk/login>`_ Open ID Connect (OIDC) client.
 Please refer to the `(external) How OIDC works <https://openid.net/developers/how-connect-works/>`_ documentation for an overview.

 MALTOPUFT will interact with the IAM client with the `ska-src-auth-api <https://gitlab.com/ska-telescope/src/src-service-apis/ska-src-auth-api/-/tree/main?ref_type=heads>`_.
 This feature has not been integrated into MALTOPUFT yet, however the documentation will be kept up-to-date with any changes.